 Other businesses have turned to exploring new and different ways of reaching their consumers.
 ‘New and different’ is the only way to describe what Townsville’s fine dining restaurant ‘A Touch of Salt’ has begun offering – ‘cook like a pro’ food boxes with recipe cards, a slew of fresh ingredients and video tutorials.
 “Changing our business model and adapting, hopefully that generates income and keeps us occupied and busy,” chef Michael Brine said, “…with cooking shows and people’s excitement around the cooking phenomenon… that’s the angle (we’re going with).”

 During this pandemic it’s important to do a few things.
 We need to self isolate as much as possible.
 Practice social distancing.
 Not give in to panic buying.
-But we also need to remember that for those of us with the privilege of still having a job and working from home, ordering food from your favorite local restaurant or cafe can make the difference between them still being open for business after all this is over.
+But we also need to remember that for those of us with the privilege of still having a job and working from home, ordering takeaway food from your favorite local restaurant or cafe can make the difference between them still being open for business after all this is over.
+While supporting locals, we need to keep in mind how the home delivered meals will be disposed.
+Opting for compostable packaging made from plants is a great way to sustainable dispose both food and packaging using your backyard compost and minimise waste pollution.

 SIGN UP FOR THE LATEST NEWS AND UPDATES